-In undertaking procurement exercises and supplier relationship management on behalf of its member Forces, EMSCU is responsible for buying a wide range of goods and services – from IT software to construction works, and from Automated Number Plate Recognition (ANPR) cameras to temporary agency staff.
+EMSCU undertakes procurement exercises and supplier relationship management on behalf of its member Forces.
+It is responsible for buying a wide range of goods and services – from IT software to construction works, and from Automated Number Plate Recognition (ANPR) cameras to temporary agency staff.

 In order to benefit from economies of scale, a quick route to market and risk mitigation through pre-agreed terms and conditions, EMSCU initially searches for an appropriate framework agreement or collaborative/corporate contract once it has worked up a client requirement.
 If an appropriate framework agreement/contract is not available then EMSCU will commence a tendering exercise.

 EMSCU is currently working to align its member Forces’ Contract Procedure Rules.
 At present it is generally the case that, as a minimum, all contracts with a total value of £25k and above (i.e. the threshold at which its member Forces engage EMSCU to manage the procurement exercise) are advertised.

 EMSCU has developed a number of procurement/commercial policies, procedures, guidance and templates that endeavour to balance the need for ensuring compliance and that value for money is realised, against the importance of keeping our processes as lean and efficient as possible.